avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/validator.md

 ## Submit a `setKeys` Transaction

 You need to tell Karmachain about your Session keys by signing and submitting an extrinsic.
-This is what associates your validator with your `Controller account`.
+This is what associates your validator with your stash account and your controller account.

-1. Navigate to `Staking > Account`.
+1. Select `Staking` from the `Network` menu.
+2. Click on `Accounts` and select `All stashes`.
-2. Locate your `Stash account` in the list of stashes.
+3. Locate your `Stash account` in the list of stashes.
-3. Click the `Session Key` button.
+4. Click the `Session Key` button.
-4. Paste the hex string value of `result field` of the response for `author_rotateKeys`.
+5. Paste the hex string value of `result field` of the response for `author_rotateKeys`.

 For example, for this response:
 ```json